chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `sqs.bucket_path`

-An optional [dot path](/docs/configuration/field_paths) whereby the bucket of an object can be found in consumed SQS messages.
+A [dot path](/docs/configuration/field_paths) whereby the bucket name can be found in SQS messages.

 Type: `string`